-Before carrying out insulation measures, the ceiling construction should be examined with regard to possible moisture damage and its stability.
+Before carrying out insulation measures, the exterior wall should absolutely be examined with regard to possible moisture damages and to their stability.
 Costs for such examinations and possibly ensuing repair of faults are counted toward the repair costs.
 Necessary scaffolding work is disregarded.